 - Farmers' Market

-The Friends of Canaan Village would like to thank the Brundage Foundation for awarding a grant of $1000 toward the 2016 Concerts on the Common Series.
+The Friends of Canaan Village has received a $1,000 grant from the Brundage Foundation to be used for the 2017 Concerts on the Common series.

 A New Old Sign in Downtown Canaan, NH, and a link to a Lebanon Industry